IPAM: IP Address Management

 - Detection in virtual environments is difficult because the hypervisor used must forward the packets exactly and correctly to the hosted device (virtual machine).

-- On Ubuntu server 22 this PFMS IPAM feature is still in the experimental phase.
+- On Ubuntu server 22 this PFMS IPAM feature is still in experimental stages.

-It requires special mention that when IPAM detects an IP address that has a Software Agent installed and has that IP address assigned, it allows it to be explicitly identified.
+It is worth highlighting that when IPAM detects an IP address that has an EndPoint installed and has that IP address assigned, it allows it to be explicitly identified.

 Views